-Here are the complete Cameroon GCE Board 2020 Exam Results released for free checking and Downloading (Ordinary Level, Advanced Level and Technical)
+Complete Cameroon GCE Board 2021 Exam Results released for free checking and Downloading (Ordinary Level, Advanced Level, Commercial, and Technical)

-The examination was supposed to take place in late May 2020.
-However, due to the COVID-19 pandemic in Cameroon, the exams and hence the results have been delayed.
+The complete 2021 GCE exam results are out and have been published today!
+The examination was supposed to take place in late May 2021.
+However, due to the COVID-19 pandemic in Cameroon, the exams and hence the results were delayed.

-Note: Links to the various Exam Results are below.
+Note: Links to the various official Exam Results are below.

-As part of the strategies to curb the spread of the deadly virus in Cameroon, there was a disruption in the school calendar for almost two months.
-This meant that the academic had to be readjusted, causing the GCE General Certificate Examination programmed to begin by the 20th of July 2020.
+As part of the strategies to curb the spread of the deadly virus in Cameroon, there was a disruption in the school calendar for almost one month.

-According to the GCE board, there was an 11.97 percentage improvement in the examination's general performance compared to last year.
-In 2018, the success rate stood at 62.27%, and this year it has increased to 74.24%.
+According to the GCE board, there was a 10.87 percentage improvement in the examination's general performance compared to last year.
+In GCE 2020, the success rate stood at 64.27%, and this year it has increased to 72.24%.

 GCE Exam Individual performances

-- GCE Ordinary Level General Results in 2020 Cameroon published in PDF download.
+- GCE Ordinary Level Technical Results in 2021 Cameroon published in PDF download.

-- GCE Ordinary Level Technical Results in 2020 Cameroon published in PDF download.
+- GCE Advanced Level Technical Results in 2021 Cameroon published in PDF download.

-- GCE Advanced Level General Results in 2020 Cameroon published in PDF download.
+- GCE Ordinary Level General Results in 2021 Cameroon published in PDF download.

-- GCE Advanced Level Technical Results in 2020 Cameroon published in PDF download.
+- GCE Advanced Level General Results in 2021 Cameroon published in PDF download.

 The Grading System of GCE results in Cameroon at the Ordinary and Advanced Levels.